 If a re-negotiation of the offer keeps things north of this figure, don’t jeopardise the total deal for the sake of a smaller item.

 Are you the best person to resolve the situation?

-Make your priorities clear at the outset
+To avoid deals breaking down, make your priorities clear at the outset

 As soon as you accept an offer, agree a deadline for completion that your accountant, solicitor and business broker, plus any other important parties such as your landlord can achieve.
 This will ensure everyone is heading in the same direction.
-Don’t make promises you can’t keep!
-Communicate accurately and always deliver what you say you will when required.
-Keep all parties in the loop at all times as you head towards completion day.
-A breakdown in communication is a common factor in stalled sales.
+Setting unrealistic goals are a road to disaster.

 Communicate, communicate, communicate